-a) Recommended cleaning agents, paints, adhesives, etc., which can be applied to the helmet without damaging the shell and impairing its function.

-b) A warning that a helmet subjected to a severe blow may no longer protect the wearer.
+- a) Recommended cleaning agents, paints, adhesives, etc., which can be applied - to the helmet without damaging the shell and impairing its function. - b) A warning that a helmet subjected to a severe blow may no longer protect the wearer.

-4.3 Test Sequence
+4.3.
+Test Sequence

-The helmets shall be examined to determine compliance with the requirements of paragraphs 4.8, 4.9 and 4.10, and shall then be tested for compliance with the requirements of paragraphs 4.4, 4.5, 4.6 and 4.7, in that sequence.
+The helmets shall be examined to determine compliance with paragraphs 4.8 and 4.9 and shall then be tested for compliance with paragraphs 4.4, 4.5, 4.6 and 4.7, in that sequence.

-4.4 Peripheral Vision
+4.4.
+Peripheral Vision

-The helmets shall provide peripheral visual clearance of at least 120 degrees to each side of the mid-sagittal plane when measured as described in paragraph 5.1.
+The helmets shall provide peripheral visual clearance of at least 120 degrees to each side of the midsagittal plane when measured as described in paragraph 5.1.

-4.5 Impact Attenuation
+4.5.
+Impact Attenuation

 Each helmet shall be subjected to the impact attenuation test described in paragraph 5.2.
-No measured peak acceleration shall exceed 400 times the acceleration due to gravity (400 $g_n$ ), no acceleration in excess of 200 $g_n$ shall exceed three milliseconds in duration, and no acceleration in excess of 150 $g_n$ shall exceed five milliseconds in duration.
+No measured peak acceleration shall exceed 400 times the acceleration due to gravity ( $400g{\mu}$ ), no acceleration in excess of $200g{\mu}$ shall exceed 3 milliseconds in duration, and no acceleration in excess of $150g{\mu}$ shall exceed 5 milliseconds in duration.

-4.6 Penetration Resistance
+4.6.
+Penetration Resistance